Lattice protein design using Bayesian learning: MODEL AND METHOD

 where $U(\sigma_{i}, \sigma_{j})$ denotes the interaction potential between the monomers $i$ and $j$.
 We moreover assume the simplest functional form of $U$: $U(1,1) = \epsilon_{1}, U(1,-1) = U(-1,1) = \epsilon_{2}, U(-1,-1) = \epsilon_{3}$, using two types of interaction set, $(\epsilon_{1}, \epsilon_{2}, \epsilon_{3}) = (-1,0,0)$ and $(-2.3,-1,0)$.
 The definition of the contact energy $\Delta(r_{i}-r_{j})$ is

 where contact between two residues is defined as the case where $|r_{i} - r_{j}| = 1$ but $|i-j| \neq 1$.
-In this model, therefore, the energy given by Eq. (\ref{HPenergy}) of denatured conformations is always higher than the energy of compact conformations; thus, we only consider compact conformations in the present study.
+In this model, therefore, the energy given by Eq. (\ref{HPenergy}) of denatured conformations is always higher than the energy of compact conformations.
 Equilibrium statistical mechanics have been successfully applied using the HP model, which is similar to the Ising model.
 For lattice protein models of comparatively small size, several successful theoretical studies have been reported.